Sonic Robo Blast 2

-Although Tails is the slowest of the three playable characters, he does possess the very powerful flying ability.
+Although Tails is the slowest of the playable characters, he does possess the very powerful flying ability.
 This allows him to clear long jumps and reach new areas at a great convenience.
 His speed and handling are very easy to control, making him ideal for the beginning player.

 Knuckles the Echidna

 Knuckles can be considered the "moderate" character of the playable characters.
 While he's not as fast as Sonic, he is faster than Tails.
 With this speed, he also has Tails' good handling.
 He has the ability to glide and climb, allowing him to scale gaps and walls with ease, possibly reaching new areas that Sonic can't reach.
 His jump height is slightly lower than Sonic's and Tails', however.
 In multiplayer mode, he can shoot rings twice as fast as other characters.
 His Super form gives him the ability to glide multiple times in mid-air.

 A number of additional characters can be unlocked by playing through the game.
 Look out for when they show up!